 In this way, the DM Server can get to know the connection related parameters (protocol) from the device.GwMO defines how DM Server can manage device in a local area network through DM Gateway.
 DM Gateway can work in three modes which are transparent mode, proxy mode and adaptor mode.
 OMA DM devices and non-OMA DM devices can all be managed using DM Gateway.
 Combined with other MOs defined by OMA DM, devices in the local area network can be managed by DM Server.

-6.3.3 BBF TR069
+6.3.3 BBF TR-069

 TR-069 provides FULL support for this requirement.